 3.Recommendations from the appropriate chairperson and dean.

 Program oversight is provided by the Director of Honors.
-The Director of Honors reports to the Dean of the School of University Studies and acts on the advice of the Honors Council.
+The Director of Honors reports to the Dean of the General Education and acts on the advice of the Honors Council.
 The Honors Council will be composed of one representative from each college/school, an honors student representative, and the Director of Honors.
 College/school representatives will be selected by their respective college councils.
 The student representative is elected by honors students.
 The Director acts as chair of the Honors Council.

 The Honors Program is expected to provide support services for students.
 Examples of student support services are orientation sessions, an honors student newsletter, an honors lounge or center, academic advising, and opportunities to attend regional and national honors meetings.